nishanthjayram/karektar/frontend/README.md

 ## Setup
 * Clone the repository: `git clone https://github.com/nishanthjayram/karektar.git`.
-* Install project dependencies by running `yarn`.
+* Install project dependencies by running `npm install`.
-* Start the development server by running `yarn dev`.
-(Run `yarn dev --host` to expose to other devices on your local network.)
+* Start the development server by running `npm run dev`.
+(Run `npm run dev -- --host` to expose to other devices on your local network.)